v1v4k/FoodApp/README.md

 Dynamic Routing
     creating different pages for different restaurants
-    using {params} hook in ResMenu to get resId from the url (/restaurants/resId) using this resId in url to fetch the resMenu data destructuring the data should be done after checking for null with if statement orelse we get errors
+    using {params} hook in ResMenu to get resId from the url (/restaurants/resId) import { useParams } from "react-router-dom";
+    using this resId in url to fetch the resMenu data destructuring the data should be done after checking for null with if statement orelse we get errors

+# CHAPTER - 8
+class based components vs functional components in the about page passing props in class based components using state variables in class based components
+How state variables are updated in class based components